 Whether you want to attend a panel event to hear how an industry expert got their start, prototype a product or launch a start-up – make the Innovation Hub your first point of call for advice and support.

-The Innovation Hub offers start-up drop-in sessions for students from any faculty in Thinkspace throughout semester.
-These 30-minute one-on-one sessions provide an opportunity to discuss ideas with an experienced industry expert and get specific advice to help you navigate challenges and determine your next steps.
+The Innovation Hub offers start-up drop-in sessions for students from any faculty throughout the semester.
+These 30-minute one-on-one sessions, held in ThinkSpace, provide an opportunity to discuss ideas with an experienced industry expert and get specific advice to help you navigate challenges and determine your next steps.

 Our students are working with industry, business and government partners globally on industry and community projects.
 These multidisciplinary projects allow opportunities for students to work collaboratively to build skills and gain valuable work experience.

 Projects with local industry and community partners will be offered in both semesters in 2019, with new entrepreneurship projects offered in Hong Kong, China and Cambridge in the intensive study periods.

 Through the Innovation Hub, students can access resources and events throughout semester.
 These include:

 Sign up to the Innovation mailing list to stay informed about our programs and events.

 The University’s TechLab provides an innovative and supportive space for students to connect, learn and share technology innovations for the classroom or research lab throughout semester.
 They cater to student prototyping needs with 3D printers and virtual reality technology and can provide expert advice on software and coding challenges, robotics and artificial intelligence and many other tech topics.